 Attention: Gentlemen...
 Temple Beth Shalom’s Men’s Club is Back...
 Join in and plan future activities.
 Men's Club will be meeting on the first Thursday of each month.
 Annual Men’s Club dues are $18 and no admission fee to the breakfast.
 For more information, call the Temple office.

 Glimmer of Light - Throughout the year on selected Friday evenings, Rabbi Rothstein will hold a short 15 minute mediation meeting in our Meditation Room.
 In 15 short minutes, we will study one teaching and then meditate for a few minutes.
 It's relaxing, calming and spiritual.
-Each Glimmer of Light Session for this coming program year will be on Friday, October 17 at 7:30PM will be followed by Shabbat Services at 8PM .
+The first Glimmer of Light Session for this coming program year will be on Friday, October 17 at 7:30PM will be followed by Shabbat Services at 8PM.